geksiong/gs-garden/projects/esp8266-webradio.md

 - The volume seems to work initially, but after a period of playback the volume became load again.
 Might be a bug with the library.
 - I might try a PAM8403 amplifier board (not I2S) with onboard volume control, but that might mean more load on the CPU which might affect the playback.
 - There are tutorials out there using the VS1053 MP3 decoding board.
 I believe that will make the playback much better (although limited to MP3).
 But this board is not that cheap so I'm hesitant to get one.
+- The doc mentions an SPI RAM board for better buffering.
+I looked around and couldn't find a source for the mentoned board, although there seems to be some similar ones but I don't know enough.
+Also, they are not that cheap.
 - Perhaps the ESP8266 is no longer a good enough device for this use case.
 Maybe I should upgrade to an ESP32 instead?